 If you love dynamic Korean flavors like I do, then this is a must-try!
 They are perfect as a spicy appetizer, main course, or even just a snack!

-You can make this Korean chicken in three simple steps.
-Coat the vegan chicken pieces in a thin crust, fry them, and then cover them in a delicious sweet chili sauce.
+You can make this vegan Korean-inspired “chicken” in three simple steps.
+Coat the vegan chicken pieces in a thin crust, fry them, and then cover them in an incredible sweet chili sauce.

 Traditionally, Korean fried chicken is extra crispy because it’s fried twice.
 However, I have found that a double-fry doesn’t affect the taste or texture here, so cooking them once is plenty.